JQFonseca/lightform-site/_posts/2017-10-19-LightForm-launch.md

 ---
 layout: article
-title:  "LighForm Launch"
+title:  "LightForm Launch"
 date:   2017-10-10 09:00:00
-categories: jekyll update
+categories: articles

 image:
   feature: launch.jpg
 ---

-he LightFrom launch event took place on **Thursday 19th of October** in The National Graphene Institute (NGI) Seminar Room.
+The LightFrom launch event took place on **Thursday 19th of October** in The National Graphene Institute (NGI) Seminar Room.
 The NGI is situated on Booth St E, Manchester M13 9EP, and is building 90 in the [interactive campus map.](http://www.manchester.ac.uk/discover/maps/interactive-map/?id=435)

 ## Programme